 Throughout the second year, students are in the operating room up to six days per week and are expected to take overnight calls.
 Their schedule in these final semesters is comparable to that of a full-time certified anesthesiologist assistant.

-At the completion of the program of study, CWRU MSA graduates are prepared to manage and monitor patients of all ages and acuity for anesthesia care in outpatient, cardiac, thoracic, obstetric, pediatric, neuro-, trauma, vascular and geriatric surgeries.
-Graduates are trained for perioperative care, and have honed professional skills key to collaborating with the anesthesia care team.
-They provide superior patient care and, ultimately, save lives.
+At the completion of the program of study, CWRU MSA graduates are prepared to manage and monitor patients of all ages and acuity for anesthesia care in outpatient, cardiac, thoracic, obstetric, pediatric, neuro, trauma, vascular, and geriatric surgeries.
+Graduates are trained for perioperative care, and have honed professional skills that are key to collaborating with the anesthesia care team.
+Our training results in the providing of superior patient care and, ultimately, saves lives.

 These series include: